 How Much Does It Cost to Start a Trucking Company?

 Starting your own trucking company is an exciting proposition.
-After all, successful owner-operators can make good money while enjoying the freedom that comes from deciding which loads to take and when.
+After all, you can make good money running a trucking business, all while enjoying the freedom that comes from making your own schedule.

 Trucking Company Startup Costs